 Clemson won all season long with a stout defense, one that yielded a program ACC era record 58.4 points per game.
 Brownell and his staff also did it by coaching the ACC’s free throw champions, a first for a Tiger team in 61 seasons as a member of the conference.
 The Tigers’ biggest win came at home against No. 13 Duke, a 72-59 victory that proved to be the Blue Devils’ largest margin of defeat all season.

 Brownell and his staff coached K.J.
 McDaniels to one of the greatest individual seasons in school history.
 The junior small forward was named first-team All-ACC and was the first Tiger to be named ACC Defensive Player of the Year.
 He posted top-10 single-season school marks for points (614), blocks (100), free throws made (154), free throw percentage (.842) and minutes played (1,212).
-McDaniels declared early for the NBA Draft, the first player under Brownell's mentoring to enter early.
+McDaniels declared early for the NBA Draft and was selected 32nd overall by the Philadelphia 76ers, Brownell’s first draft pick.

 In 2011-12, Brownell’s second team went 16-15 and 8-8 in ACC play — a record fifth straight season the Tigers were .500 or better in conference games.
 His program defeated three teams that advanced to the NCAA Tournament, including eventual Sweet 16 participant NC State and No. 22 Virginia.